svaberg/imageslurper/README.md

        [206.85050798, 207.28592163, 207.57619739, ..., 208.30188679,
         207.28592163, 209.17271408]])
 ```
-which can be plotted with `matplotlib`:
+and an associated error estimate, which cmay be plotted with `matplotlib`:
 ![Source image](img/world-temp.jpg-reconstructed-viridis.png)

-along with its associated error (often associated with steep gradients):
 ![Source image](img/world-temp.jpg-reconstructed-error.png)

 ## Comparison with original